Mō Te Kaitukumahi

 You’ll need to demonstrate a real passion for engineering to be successful in this apprenticeship and working with this highly regarded team.

-And stickability to do the apprenticeship work (for 4 years)– you will be given time at work to do this.
+And stickability to do the apprenticeship work (for up to 4 years)– you will be given time at work to do this.

 You will need to:

-Standard hours are 45 per week – with varying start and finish times depending on what you are working on.
+The hours will be discussed with you at interview.
+Standard hours are 40 per week – with varying start and finish times depending on what you are working on.
+Study time will be provided during work hours.

-New Zealand Certificate in General Engineering (Level 4)
+New Zealand Certificate in Mechanical Engineering (Trade) (Level 4) with strand in General Engineering